How to Set up a VPN on Macs

 VPNs, if you don’t know by now, are virtual private networks.
 A VPN’s main purpose is to encrypt a device’s web activity, which includes web browsers and apps.
 Rather than transmitting data directly from a device to an internet service provider, VPNs create encrypted tunnels so that the data is hidden from view.
 It’s no wonder that nearly half of the people who use VPNs do so for general security, as we found in our VPN research.

 Aside from researching how they work, we perform three major tests on VPNs: a speed test, a DNS leak test, and a WebRTC leak test.
 Here’s how to do each:

 - WebRTC leaks: WebRTC is the default on our preferred web browser, Chrome, and it allows for faster connections while streaming, downloading files, and video chatting.
 How?
 By letting browsers know each other’s private IP address, which we do not want to get out.
-We check for WebRTC leaks with a tool on ExpressVPN’s website.
+Here is how we check for WebRTC leaks:

 How to Sync VPN Settings Across Macs

 If you set up your VPN manually, you can sync it across all of your Macs with the following steps:

 - Head back to your System Preferences.

 - Click on the three dots (the action pop-up menu).

 - Select Import Configurations.